dmatsanganis/Software_Engineering_Assignment/UML Diagrams/Collaboration Diagrams/README.md

 ### Messages
 A message is a communication between objects that conveys information with the expectation that activity will ensue.
 In collaboration diagrams, a message is shown as a labeled arrow placed near a link.

-- The message is directed from sender to receiver
+- The message is directed from sender to receiver.
-- The receiver must understand the message
+- The receiver must understand the message.
-- The association must be navigable in that direction
+- The association must be navigable in that direction.

+## Steps for Creating Collaboration Diagrams.
+1. Identify behavior whose realization and implementation is specified.
+2. Identify the structural elements (class roles, objects, subsystems) necessary to carry out the functionality of the collaboration.
+- Decide on the context of interaction: system, subsystem, use case and operation.
+3. Model structural relationships between those elements to produce a diagram showing the context of the interaction.
+4. Consider the alternative scenarios that may be required.
+- Draw instance level collaboration diagrams, if required.
+- Optionally draw a specification level collaboration diagram to summarize the alternative scenarios in the instance level sequence diagrams.

 - [x] Collaboration Diagrams first version (v1).
 - [x] Collaboration Diagrams second and final version (v2).